fieryhenry/tbcml/README.md

   pkg install openjdk-17
   pkg install aapt
   pkg install apksigner
+  pkg install git
+  pkg install cmake
   ```

-  rust and binutils are needed to build the cryptography package btw, the tool
+  rust and binutils are needed to build the cryptography package btw, the library
-  is not written in it.
+  is not written in it. cmake is used to build leif. git is not strictly
+  necessary but is needed to install the library from source.

+  If you want scripting you may have to manually install lief
+  with pip as newer versions of those libraries don't exist on termux for some
+  reason.
+Lief may take a very long time to compile.

-  You can then install the tool from pypi [here](#from-pypi), or
+  You can then install the library from pypi [here](#from-pypi), or
-  install the tool from
+  install the library from
   source (need to do `pkg install git`) [here](#from-source)

   I recommend adding